 For some, cemeteries are creepy places to avoid.
 For others, they are peaceful and fascinating places to explore.
 If you find them interesting, I have a suggestion for you today—Montánchez cemetery.

 Montánchez is a small town in the centre of Extremadura, halfway between Cáceres and Mérida.
-And here’s where you’ll find the best cemetery in Spain, as voted by readers of Adiós Cultural magazine last October.
+And here’s where you’ll find one of the best cemeteries in Spain.

 What’s cool about it?